Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ![screen shot of website routing the request](https://github.com/smudge202/my-tested-asp-net-core-review/blob/master/imgs/hello-world.png?raw=true)

+> A big thanks to some unnamed friends for pointing out my obvious mistakes here, and especially to Ivaylo for taking the time to try and explain the rror in my ways.

+Yes, the request does in fact route to the controller action, but because my `dummy` parameter does not match the `id` parameter of the default route, and because the `id` parameter in the default route is optional, MVC has invoked the method with my `dummy` parameter unbound (i.e. `dummy == default(int) == 0`).
+Well, whilst obvious in hindsight, it certainly wasn't what I expected.
+Unless my Controller actually utilises the parameter so how (echoing it back in the View or passing the parameter to another service) there is in fact no way for me to test the route binding with the Test Host in the manner _'My Tested ASP.NET Core MVC'_ has.
+Or at least, I can't think of a way.

+I could of course delve into the routing mechanisms of MVC, but I assure you, having tinkered in routing, that would be **far** more involved.

 ## Conclusion

-I had originally intended to perform several comparisons, the first _in favour_ of _'My Tested ASP.NET Core MVC'_, or so I assumed when I literally picked the first example from the website!
-If anyone is interested, let me know and I'll add additional examples such as more advanced routing, model binding, etc. which I anticipated _'My Tested ASP.NET Core MVC'_ struggling with.

-As you may tell from my cutting this review short, but my impression so far is that of 'optimistic disappointment'. _'My Tested ASP.NET Core MVC'_ has great potential to provide a fluent API of helpers for testing _ASP.Net Core_ websites.
-However, there are a number of problems I have with it; all of which I hope can be overcome in time:
+I intend to make one or two additional comparisons in my next article, testing out much more advanced features to ensure _'My Tested ASP.NET Core MVC'_ is able to handle it.
+But, having spoken with Ivayo and reviewed the implementation details of the Fluent API provided, I believe I'd be hard pressed to _trip it up_.
+The library certainly does things that would either be overly tedious and longwinded, or outright impossible using the mechanisms I've grown used to.

+Hooking into the relevant MVC pipeline components when testing has numerous advantages (so long as it is done very well!). _'My Tested ASP.NET Core MVC'_ really is a very good library, which serves only to make my conclusion ever more bittersweet.

+### Fluent

+I don't want to dwell on this aspect given my half-rant above, but how amazing would this library have been if it was a natural extension of _Fluent Assertions_!?
+I don't know if it's something that either Dennis or Ivaylo share an interest in, but as a consumer, it's certainly something I would greatly appreciate.
+Hopefully I can nag both of them to get some action on this!

+### Performance

+Whilst it is not really evident in the test times shown above (which can hardly be considered anything like performance measurements!) _'My Tested ASP.NET Core MVC'_ is much more intrinsically involved in sub-components of the MVC pipeline.
+I haven't gone as far as confirming such, but I believe it safe to assume that _'My Tested ASP.NET Core MVC'_ will provide a performance boost over the much heavier integration testing I've shown.

+As a _purist_ of pre-optimisation mantra, I tend to entirely ignore performance until it becomes a problem.
+However, I know it's crucial that we keep test times to a minimum so that running ever-growing suites of them not become a burden.
+I haven't hit such an obstacle yet, but should I ever do so, _'My Tested ASP.NET Core MVC'_ would certainly make lowering test times much simpler.

+### Behaviour-Driven Development

+One of the comparisons I intend to make in my next article is that of the conversion of a behaviourally driven test, which are the ones I typically use.
+Whilst I'm sure the unit level testing demonstrated above is important to many people, my company and I prefer the BDD approach.
+Our tests tend to reflect that and instead describe the behaviour that is important from a product owner's point of view.
+Whilst that might entail assertations of the _nitty gritty_ detail defined in the tests shown, it's often much broader.

+Whilst I've no doubt that _'My Tested ASP.NET Core MVC'_ could make some of the finer nuances simpler, that's also heavily where the library's emphasis lies.
+Huge swathes of functionality would be unused by me and mine, which makes the cost much harder to burden.

 ### Cost

 We all like to be paid for the hard work we do.
 With the world of collaboration growing, and resources from online services to NuGet packages increasingly made available, it's easy to forget how much work may have gone into a feature we take for granted.
 However, with regards to open source software, I've always been a strong believer in writing for one's self.
-The packages I've published and repositories I've collaborated on have almost always related and contributed to the progress of a project at work, and in rare occaisions where that isn't true, the contributions have been towards projects of my own making in my own time.
+The packages I've published and repositories I've collaborated on have almost always related and contributed to the progress of a project at work, and in rare occaisions where that isn't true, the contributions have been towards projects of my own making, in my own time.

 I don't expect monetary reward to ever come about from any of them; in fact if any such project should become even mildly popular I would be much more grateful for the professional acknowledgment implied.
 The best way for an open source project to drive revenue, in my opinion, is for the industry to become sufficiently enthralled by their experience (and subsequent dependence).
 Such projects may receive donations from grateful enterprises and individuals alike.
-Equally pleasant are opportunities like that of [Jon Channon](https://twitter.com/jchannon), [James Humphries](https://twitter.com/yantrio), and [Andreas Håkansson](https://twitter.com/thecodejunkie) who were [sponsored](http://blog.jonathanchannon.com/2016/03/30/vq-communications-funds-coreclr-nancyfx/) to update [NancyFX](http://nancyfx.org/) to _ASP.Net Core_.
+Equally pleasant are opportunities like that of [Jon Channon](https://twitter.com/jchannon), [James Humphries](https://twitter.com/yantrio), and [Andreas Håkansson](https://twitter.com/thecodejunkie) who were [sponsored](http://blog.jonathanchannon.com/2016/03/30/vq-communications-funds-coreclr-nancyfx/) to update [NancyFX](http://nancyfx.org/) to _ASP.Net Core_, and I'm sure they are not alone in these sponsorship deals.

 The pricing model, as adopted by _'My Tested ASP.NET Core MVC'_ has two problems, in my humble opinion.
 The first is that there are simply too many well documented alternatives to give it sufficient uptake and prominence.
 Which, in part, leads to the second problem; those of us who regularly switch between internal commerical projects that would be required to pay for _'My Tested ASP.NET Core MVC'_, and open source projects maintained either in our _"spare"_ time or in addition to our corporate activities, are left in a slightly difficult position.